Commodity Production Costs Report

 Polyethylene Terephthalate from MEG and PTA (Polycondensation)

-This report presents the economics of Polyethylene Terephthalate (PET) production from ethylene glycol and purified terephthalic acid (PTA) in the United States, via a typical melt-phase process followed by a solid-state polymerization.
-Initially, oligomers are produced by the esterification of PTA with ethylene glycol.
-The oligomer then undergoes a melt-polymerization and a solid-state polymerization, yielding PET.
+This report presents the economics of Polyethylene Terephthalate (PET) production from ethylene glycol and purified terephthalic acid (PTA).
+The process examined is a typical melt-phase polymerization followed by solid-state polymerization.
+In this process, initially an oligomer intermediate is produced by the esterification of PTA with ethylene glycol.
+The oligomer then undergoes a melt-polymerization and a solid-state polymerization, leading to a bottle grade PET.

 The report provides a comprehensive study of Polyethylene Terephthalate production and related Polyethylene Terephthalate production cost, covering three key aspects: a complete description of the Polyethylene Terephthalate production process examined; an in-depth analysis of the related Polyethylene Terephthalate plant capital cost (Capex); and an evaluation of the respective Polyethylene Terephthalate plant operating costs (Opex).